LightForm-group/matflow-user-documentation/workflows.md

 ## Matflow syntax
-If you want to reference parameters in the action of your task schema, it should be done using this sytax:
+If you want to reference parameters in the action of your task schema, it should be done using this syntax:
 `<<parameter:your_parameter_name>>`.

 Similarly, commands defined in an environment can be used like this: